abraunegg/onedrive/docs/application-config-options.md

 _**Usage Example:**_ `onedrive --verbose --verbose --debug-https --print-access-token`

 > [!CAUTION]
 > Do not use this option if you do not know why you are wanting to use it.
 Be highly cautious of exposing this object.
-Change your password if you feel that you have inadvertantly exposed this token.
+Change your password if you feel that you have inadvertently exposed this token.

 ### CLI Option: --reauth
 _**Description:**_ This CLI option controls the ability to re-authenticate your client with Microsoft OneDrive.